Phase transitions between confinement and higgs phases in ${\cal N}=1\,\, SU(N_c)$ SQCD with $1\leq N_F\leq N_c-1$ quark flavors: Additional independent arguments for the phase transitions

-The whole local $SU(N_c)$ and global $SU(N_F)$ are not broken.
-There is in the spectrum a large number of heavy flavored quarkonia with masses ${\cal O}(m_Q)\gg\la$ and different quantum numbers.
+{\it The global $SU(N_F)$ is unbroken}.
+There is in the spectrum a number of heavy flavored quarkonia with typical masses ${\cal O}(m_Q)\gg\lym$ and different quantum numbers.
 For instance, the quark-antiquark bound states with different spins and other quantum numbers are in the adjoint or singlet representations of unbroken global $SU(N_F)$.
 It is important that, due to a confinement, {\it there are no particles in the spectrum in the $SU(N_F)$} (anti)fundamental representation of dimensionality $N_F$.
-Besides, there are in the spectrum many $SU(N_F)$ singlet gluonia with masses ${\cal O}(\lym),\,\,\lym=\la (m_Q/\la)^{N_F/3N_c},\, \la\ll\lym\ll m_Q$.
-This is all.\\
+Besides, there are in the spectrum a number of $SU(N_F)$ singlet gluonia with typical masses $\sim\lym=\la (m_Q/\la)^{N_F/3N_c},\, \la\ll\lym\ll m_Q$. \\